richard-eman/Todo-Full-Stack/scribbles.md

 CSS and make not ugly
 make form component
 make functions file for refactoring
+Completed button
+make priority show in TodoList without label (ie "Priority: High" (label) vs "High Priority" (no label)) This is because if the user doesn't select priority, I want the field to be blank.
+Less screen clutter. can i send blank field to db (cause of json)?

 ## Extra
+Search function
+  prioritisation, name etc
 function that deletes task
   change task (deleted message)(what?) and then make it shrink before refreshing page (use a timeout?) update?(?)